Zeeeepa/xyops/docs/buckets.md

 ## When To Use

 - Cross‑job handoff: Pass artifacts from build to deploy, or output from data prep to analysis.
-- Workflows: Share state and files between workflow nodes, even ones that don’t have a direct connection.
+- Workflows: Share state and files between workflow nodes, even ones that don't have a direct connection.
 - Checkpointing: Persist intermediate results for retries or manual inspection.
 - Shared state: Maintain small JSON documents that multiple jobs can read/update over time.